 Participants can opt for bilateral aggregation on Trading Capacity A and/or P per settlement account.
-Once a trade is generated, T7 checks the participant's settlement account settings of the business units of the trade and in case bilateral aggregation is selected for each settlement account of the trade side, the trade is marked for bilateral aggregation.
+Once a trade is generated, T7 checks the participant's settlement account settings of the business units of the trade and in case bilateral aggregation is selected for the settlement account of one trade side, the trade side is marked for bilateral aggregation.
 In case bilateral aggregation is applied to a trade, the trade is aggregated by the clearing system.
-Contract notes and delivery instructions are then generated for the aggregated trades.
+Delivery instructions are then generated for the aggregated trades.